 We’re reaching out to experts to see if these images can be enhanced.
 Stay tuned to Channel 38 Impact News for more…on the Astonishing Elephant Girl!

 Oh, god, she thinks.
 Elephant Girl?
 That’s what they’re calling me?
 Then she reminds herself that an unflattering nickname could be the least of her worries.
 She doesn’t even want to think about what might happen if the whole world knew what she could do.
-With her moped wrecked, she would probably lose her delivery job anyway.
+Plus, she has more immediate problems to worry about.
+With her moped wrecked, she’s likely to lose her delivery job.
 And then how would she pay the rent?

 I know, she thinks sarcastically.
 I’ll just run away and join the circus.
 I could be a whole menagerie all by myself…